-When it comes to troubleshooting with keto, there are some common problems that come up again and again.
+When it comes to troubleshooting on keto, there are common problems that come up again and again.
 Let’s look at how we can overcome these problems.

 Let’s start with the dreaded ‘keto flu’ (it’s not really a flu and you haven’t caught anything!)
 It’s simply the signs and symptoms of your body adjusting to a new way of working.
 You will also be under additional mental strain as you figure out how to make keto work for you.
 Anything new brings with it challenges and confusion at first, but I promise you it is well worth it.

 Let’s look at your first few days in a bit more detail and find ways to understand and overcome any difficulties.
 When you first start adjusting to keto your body has to put in extra do things a little differently.
 Specifically your body needs more water than usual since ketosis has a diuretic effect, making you pee more.

 Many of the early keto flu symptoms are in fact symptoms of dehydration: brain fog, dizziness and tiredness can all be significantly reduced by ensuring you are well hydrated.
 That means drinking 2 to 3 L of water throughout the day, (not all at once).

 Also you need sufficient magnesium, potassium and sodium.
 You can take these as supplements and re-hydration or electrolyte salts.
 Alternatively ensure you are consuming salty foods to get the sodium and potassium you need.

 Many people who embark on the keto diet are currently eating a lot of addictive foods, particularly if you’re used to eating the SAD (Standard American Diet).
 Just like addicts, when we come off these ‘drugs’ there are withdrawal symptoms.
 Beware that your junkie mind doesn’t try and persuade you to dip into old habits.
 Sugary foods stimulate the brain to make us feel pleasure, just like heroin.